 - 1. Reading, writing, and oral language.
 Candidates demonstrate a high level of competence in the use of English language arts to ensure student learning and achievement using explicit instruction, facilitating active inquiry, providing opportunities for collaboration, and promoting positive interactions.
 Candidates know, understand, and use theories from reading, language, and child development to teach reading, writing, speaking, viewing, listening, and thinking skills.
 Candidates help students successfully apply their developing skills to many different situations, materials, and ideas within and across all content areas in order to provide relevant learning experiences for all students.
-Prior to program completion, candidates demonstrate ability to: - (i) Teach foundational reading skills (including phonological awareness, phonemic awareness, phonics, fluency, vocabulary, and comprehension) and writing skills utilizing a variety of multisensory strategies. - (ii) Incorporate all the interrelated components of English language arts into a cohesive learning experience. - 2.
-Science.
-Candidates know, understand, and use fundamental concepts of physical, life, and Earth/space sciences, as well as engineering and computer sciences.
-Candidates can design and implement age-appropriate inquiry science lessons with the goal of achieving scientific literacy for all students.
-According to the conceptual framework of the 2015 Alabama Course of Study for K-12 Science, "A scientifically literate person is one who has a foundation in science knowledge, a technological understanding of problem solving, and the ability to design scientific solutions."
-Prior to program completion, candidates demonstrate ability to:
+Prior to program completion, candidates demonstrate ability to: - (i) Use a variety of strategies (to include explicit and systematic instruction, guided practice, error correction and corrective feedback, and multisensory language instruction) to teach foundational reading skills based on the science of learning to read, to include oral language development, phonological awareness, phonics instruction, writing, vocabulary, and comprehension, in accordance with the Alabama Course of Study: English Language Arts. - (ii) Incorporate all the interrelated components of English language arts into a cohesive learning experience.